 Currently, tin alloys for soldering are regularly using Sn 60/Pb40 and Sn 63/Pb37.
-Therefore, it is recommended that you should make sure that the operating temperature stays around 260° ± 5°C. Nonetheless, you should also take into account the overall weight of PCB and the parts.
+Therefore, it is recommended that you should make sure that the operating temperature stays around 260° ± 5°C. Nonetheless, you should also take into account the overall weight of the PCB and the parts.

 Image 3: Wave Soldering

 However, it is best to change the conveying speed rather than tin's temperature because the temperature change will damage the solder joints' quality by affecting the fluidity of the liquefied container.
 At high welding temperatures, copper will start to dissolve, and this will ruin the quality control of overall soldering.